ethjs/ethjs-account/README.md

 ## Licence

-This project is licensed under the MIT license, Copyright (c) 2016 Nick Dodson.
+This project is licensed under the MIT license, Copyright (c) 2016 Nick Dodson/2014 Richard Moore.
 For more information see LICENSE.md.

 ```
 The MIT License (MIT)